paxdotdev/docs/src/start-key-concepts-templates.md

 Each component declares a template in an XML-like syntax, which describes how its UI should be displayed.
 A component's template is made up of other components.

-A template describes the _content_ of a scene or GUI.

 ## Control flow